 When it comes to marriage and choosing the right person to spend our lives with, we can’t help but wonder how we can be sure that we are making the right decision.
-The truth is, no one is perfect and we all have our flaws, and so finding someone who can tolerate us and whose flaws we can tolerate can seem to be a big deal.
+The truth is, no one is perfect, and we all have our flaws, so finding someone who can tolerate us and whose flaws we can tolerate can seem to be a big deal.

-It’s like most of us are addicts but not in terms of a substance you are taking, but an addict in terms of a behavior or pattern you are taking in order to not be alone with yourself and with your thoughts, and more importantly not to feel your deeper emotions and get in touch with yourself and who you are as a person deep inside.
+It’s like most of us are addicts but not in terms of a substance we are taking, but an addict in terms of a behavior or pattern you are taking in order to not be alone with yourself and with your thoughts, and more importantly, not to feel your deeper emotions and get in touch with yourself and who you are as a person deep inside.
 So, you remain addicted to doing anything that keeps you away from yourself.
 And since you don’t know yourself, you can successfully relate to another person, let alone love them.

 Love requires you to do things you don’t want to do.
 Not everyone is comfortable expressing their vulnerabilities.
 You probably don’t want to show your partner you are vulnerable and scared.

 According to psychologists, people use two patterns of behavior whenever they are in danger of becoming vulnerable.
 One group of people gets anxiously attached.

 This means that instead of saying, “I need you, I depend on you, I love you”, they say, “Where have you been?
 You’re 15 minutes late.”
 But then, they start getting critical and strict when actually they want to ask the scary question, “Do you still love me?
 Am I still important to you?”
 But, they don’t dare ask those questions out of fear.

 The other type of people is avoidant, which means that when they need someone, they act cold and aloof like they don’t need them at all.
 They don’t reveal the need and love they have for another person.
 Instead, they start rejecting them.
 And this pattern gets toxic because other people start wondering whether they are important to them, which results in a lack of trust.